 Figure 2.
 Depiction of the Milankovitch cycles in the Earth’s orbit and tilt.
 The eccentricity of the Earth’s orbit is exaggerated for illustration.
 (Source: University Corporation for Atmospheric Research)

-What effect does the current man-made increase in greenhouse gases such as CO2 have on the natural glacial and interglacial cycles?
-Recent research suggests that anthropogenic effects could lengthen the current inter-glacial period to as much as 50,000 years.
-Certainly, this is a good thing for our future descendants!
+What effect does the current man-made increase in greenhouse gases such as CO2 have on the natural glacial and inter-glacial cycles?
+Recent research suggests that anthropogenic effects could overwhelm orbital effects, and lengthen the current inter-glacial period 20,000 to as much as 50,000 years (depending on the GHG emissions scenario).
+Certainly, this is a good thing for our descendants!

 In summary, looking at the Earth’s climate in the distant past helps to put our current situation in better perspective.
 The melting of the glaciers and sea ice, warming temperatures, and CO2 increases are to be expected from natural processes during this current inter-glacial epoch.
 Human activity adds to these conditions, resulting in record levels of CO2 in recent years, but it does not initiate them.